-Sharing in the belief that education is the key to progress, development and economic growth, ExxonMobil and Dr. Bernard Harris Jr. have developed a partnership to increase awareness about the need for more math and science graduates, especially among underrepresented populations.
-The ExxonMobil Bernard Harris Math and Science Scholarship is the latest effort to support students who plan to pursue math‐ and science‐related degrees.
+Sharing in the belief that education is the key to progress, development and economic growth, Dr. Bernard Harris Jr. have developed a partnership to increase awareness about the need for more math and science graduates, especially among underrepresented populations.
+The Scholarship is the latest effort to support students who plan to pursue math‐ and science‐related degrees.
 The scholarships, named in recognition of Dr. Bernard A. Harris, Jr., serve underrepresented students pursuing careers in the fields of Science, Technology, Engineering and Mathematics.
 As a former astronaut, physician and businessman, Dr. Harris is an outstanding role model dedicated to serving as a mentor to the scholarship recipients.

 Scholarship applicants should:

-Demonstrate academic achievement in high school, leadership skills and/or community service in the area of science, technology, engineering or mathematics
+• Demonstrate academic achievement in high school, leadership skills and/or community service in the area of science, technology,

 Please note: No person may receive more than one award administered by the Council of the Great City Schools in the same academic year.
 Employees or immediate family members of employees of ExxonMobil, The Harris Foundation, or the Council of the Great City Schools are not eligible to apply for these scholarships.